Miserlou/Zappa/README.md

         "lambda_description": "Your Description", // However you want to describe your project for the AWS console.
 Default "Zappa Deployment".
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "lets_encrypt_key": "s3://your-bucket/account.key", // Let's Encrypt account key path.
 Can either be an S3 path or a local file path.
-        "lets_encrypt_schedule": "rate(15 days)" // How often to auto-renew Let's Encrypt certificate on the server.
+        "lets_encrypt_expression": "rate(15 days)" // How often to auto-renew Let's Encrypt certificate on the server.
 Must be set to enable autorenewing, rate or cron syntax.
         "log_level": "DEBUG", // Set the Zappa log level.
 Can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
 Default: DEBUG
         "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
 Default true.
 If false, you must define your own IAM Role and role_name setting.
         "memory_size": 512, // Lambda function memory in MB